 Words and expressions for ‘outback’ in other languages:

 The word ‘outback’ is commonly used by residents of coastal Australia and those in the tourism industry to refer to sparsely settled areas such as the interior and remote coastal regions such as Cape York Peninsula and the Kimberleys.

 Australians living out in the sticks usually refer to the place they live as ‘the bush’.

 - Dutch (Nederlands) — ‘verafgelegen schaars bewoonde streek’

 - Português (Portugal) — ‘terras no interior da Austràlia’

 - Español (Spanish) — ‘interior’, ‘el campo’ (Argentina)

 - Svenska (Swedish) — ‘vildmark, ‘obygd’

-To view hundreds of photographs of the life and landscapes on Australia's outback cattle stations (ranches), plus interesting captions and a glossary of quirky words and expressions, see 'A Million Acre Masterpiece' and 'Life as an Australian Horseman'.
+To view hundreds of photographs of the life and landscapes on many of Australia's most remote outback cattle stations (ranches), plus interesting captions and a glossary of quirky words and expressions, see the books 'A Million Acre Masterpiece' and 'Life as an Australian Horseman'.

 Please note: Information on these translation pages is protected by copyright laws, like the rest of the website.